 Good options for acne and oily skin are tea tree and rosemary, while rose and jasmine are best for dry or mature skin.
 If you have sensitive skin try either Lavender or chamomile.
 Lavender can also help reduce acne scars and age spots.

-Lavender Essential Oil: A Potent Skin Care Product You Probably Haven't Tried Yet - Read More
+Lavender Essential Oil: A Potent Skin Care Product Your Skin Probably Needs - Read More

 INGESTION: HOW TO USE ESSENTIAL OILS IN FOOD AND DRINKS